Shiba Inu Temperament & Personality Guide

 Interactions with Other Pets

 Knowledge of breed-specific characteristics directly translates to better day-to-day care.
-Shiba Inus have particular requirements based on their medium size, heavy shedding level, and genetic predispositions to allergies and luxating patella.
+Shiba Inus bring a medium build, a heavy shedding pattern, and breed-specific health risk around allergies and luxating patella — each of those shifts routine care in a different direction.

 Daily Activity Patterns

 Whether you are researching the Shiba Inu for the first time or deepening your knowledge as a current owner, the breed's non-sporting lineage is the foundation for understanding their needs.
-Even lower-energy breeds benefit from daily interaction and enrichment.
+Consistent daily activity, even in short sessions, contributes more to long-term health than occasional intense exercise.

 - Provide 30–60 minutes of daily exercise appropriate to their energy level